Goal 13 Impact Platform

-The partners have undertaken research with c.100 companies to date, with respondents including strategy, sustainability, finance, and procurement leaders, executives, and board directors.
+Research has been undertaken for the Platform with c.100 companies to date, with respondents including strategy, sustainability, finance, and procurement leaders, executives, and board directors.
 Interviews have captured company-specific insights into climate commitments, the organisation of climate programmes, the most impactful initiatives, their climate and commercial impact, barriers to progress and lessons learned.
 The purpose of this report is to share the emerging insights from interviews to date.

 Commitments are becoming more ambitious, but more is needed to increase their scale and scope.

 The net-zero commitments are typically more recent, longer-term, and represent bolder ambition than the absolute carbon reduction targets.
 However, only approximately half of the headline carbon reduction targets appear to be science-based targets, and more than half of the companies define their targets within a limited boundary.

 More than half of respondents talk about broader societal shifts or implications for brand and reputation as drivers for change, reflecting the growing expectation for companies to be credible players in the climate transition.
 Customers are seen as the strongest influence across both B2B and B2C companies.
 Consumers are expecting brands to offer climate-friendly products and services as their own consumption behaviours change, and business customers are looking to decarbonise their own supply chains due to regulation or pressure from stakeholders.